Tony Cemore: Professional football and military service

 He then played professional football in the National Football League (NFL) for the Philadelphia Eagles (NFL), appearing in 10 games, one as a starter, during the 1941 season.

 After the 1941 season, and with the United States entry into World War II, Cemore was inducted into the U.S. Army.
 During the fall of 1942, he was selected to play on the Western Army All-Stars football team, a team of star serving in the Army that played games against NFL teams.
 In addition to line play, Cemore also handled place-kicking for the All-Stars.

 In May 1946, he signed with the Miami Seahawks of the All-America Football Conference but he was released at the end of August.
 He did play in 1946 for the Greensboro Patriots in the Dixie Football League.

-Later years
+Later life

 He died in 1981 in Omaha at age 63.